-Ever since I made this delicious AND healthy Carrot Cake for Easter it’s pretty much all I crave now!
+Ever since I made this delicious AND healthy Carrot Cake is pretty much all I crave now!
 Seriously.
 Obsessed.
 It is decadent and moist with the perfect carroty goodness and rich with spices and creamy from the frosting – you’ll be saying WOW with every bite!!

 And this beautiful naturally gluten-free and vegan carrot cake is still very much on the healthy side – honestly, I don’t think these ingredient could be better (if you doubt me, please scroll down to the bottom and see for yourself! ;)) BUT it doesn’t taste ‘healthy’ if that’s what you’re worried about.
 It’s delicious and really cakey ~ just perfect!